Alienware2000/FaboIMUrig/README.md

-# FaboIMUrig — Baseline v0.4
+# FaboIMUrig — Baseline v0.5

 Firmware for a **multi-sensor wearable calibration rig** forming the sensing backbone of the Faboratory’s **Upper-Body Soft Exosuit Project** at Yale University.

-This version introduces a **scalable node-based architecture** for multi-IMU calibration, including modular quaternion handling, reference-pose calibration, heading alignment for GameRV mode, and preliminary data-streaming for machine learning.
+This version adds the first implementation of **joint-angle estimation** between IMU pairs, using both the **Bone-Vector** and **Quaternion-Difference** methods.

+It builds on the modular node-based sensor architecture introduced in v0.4 and prepares the firmware for **real-time biomechanical interpretation** of upper-limb motion.

 ---

 ## 🧠 Project Context

-The Faboratory’s wearable robotics project aims to develop an **intelligent upper-body soft exosuit** capable of detecting human motion and responding with assistive actuation.
+The Faboratory’s soft exosuit project aims to create an **intelligent wearable system** capable of detecting human motion, interpreting user intent, and responding with soft robotic actuation.

 The system integrates:
-- **Soft actuators**
-- **Inertial Measurement Units (IMUs)**
+- **BNO085 IMUs** for 3D orientation
+- **LSM6DSL IMU** on the Feather for reference sensing
-- **Capacitive touch sensors**
+- **MPR121 capacitive touch sensors**

-Together, these subsystems enable the exosuit to perceive **posture**, **muscle activity**, and **joint motion** in real time.
+- **Soft extension actuators**

-This firmware serves as the foundation for **motion capture, calibration, and dataset collection** toward future perception and control models.
+This firmware acts as the **calibration, synchronization, and data-streaming layer** for:
+- Motion capture
+- Joint-angle estimation
+- Touch-motion dataset generation
+- ML-based intention modeling
+- Future closed-loop assistive control

 ---